kab49/Mohave/_posts/2025-04-01-krascheninnikovia-lanata.markdown

 scientific: "Krascheninnikovia lanata"
 common: "Winterfat"
 author: Kurt Buzard
 intro: "it is a small shrub sending erect stem branches to heights between 0.5–1 metre (1.6–3.3 ft).
 It produces flat lance-shaped leaves up to 3 centimeters long.
-The stems and gray foliage are covered in woolly white hairs that age to a reddish color.[3]
+The stems and gray foliage are covered in woolly white hairs that age to a reddish color.
 The woolly hairs start development in the late fall and gradually diminish through the winter season."
 image: /images/mojave-plants-shrubs/krascheninnikovia-lanata.jpg
 permalink: /mojave-plants-shrubs/krascheninnikovia-lanata.html